SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 To configure Slack for use inside Cloud SOAR, you must first create a public or private channel so you can send messages or files to channels or users directly.
 :::

-Directions in the following sections describe how to configure Slack for use in the [Delivery 1](#configure-slack-for-cloud-soar---delivery-1) and [Delivery 2](#configure-slack-for-cloud-soar---delivery-2) versions of Cloud SOAR.

-### Configure Slack for Cloud SOAR - Delivery 1

-With Slack configured for Cloud SOAR in Delivery 1, you can add Slack to the list of available [User Choice](#user-choice) actions in playbooks.
+With Slack configured for Cloud SOAR, you can add Slack to the list of available [User Choice](#user-choice) actions in playbooks.

 #### Step 1: Create a Slack app